nileswyles/c-cpp-sandbox/lib/json/README.md

         x> array<string> keys
         x> array<JSONValue> value

+class Example {
+    Example(JSONObject root) {
+        // then iterate over keys/values...
+        // this is specific to class right?
+    }
+}

 so, array is basically Object without keys?
 Is it worth making distinction? or rather, is it worth combining types?
 LMAO, perspective.

 Depends on where you're at, I guess...